-- Each public 2 and 4-year college and private 4-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact to assist you with all your questions about that particular college.
+- Each public two- and four-year college and private four-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact (SPOC) to answer your questions about that college.
+Call or email your questions to the person listed at the college you plan to attend.
 List of college contacts.
-Call or email your questions to the person listed at the college you plan to attend.

 - Visit the U.S. Department of Higher Education’s website at: http://studentaid.ed.gov/

-Apply for scholarships through the college that you plan to attend and through the free scholarships search engines at the links below.
-Not all scholarships from colleges and private donors require high grades or test scores.
-Some scholarships are available for student with certain talents and even those who have overcome difficult situations in their lives.
-So don’t overlook these valuable forms of financial aid that you do not have to pay back.
-Almost all scholarships require their own application and have their own deadlines, so you will need to organize your scholarship search and stay on top of it.
+- Apply for scholarships through the college(s) you would like to attend and through the free scholarship search engines at the links below.
+Not all scholarships require high grades or test scores; some are available for students with certain talents or those who have overcome difficult situations.
+Don’t overlook these valuable forms of financial aid, which you do not have to pay back.
+Almost all scholarships require their own application and have their own deadlines, so organize and stay on top of your scholarship search.

 The Horatio Alger Colorado Scholarship Program provides financial assistance to students in the State of Colorado who have exhibited integrity and perseverance in overcoming personal adversity and who aspire to pursue higher education.

-A free, general scholarship search engine.
+Free, general scholarship search engine

-A free, general scholarship search engine.
+Free, general scholarship search engine

 - Information about the fee waivers for the ACT and SAT tests:

-YES!Your school district might have programs that allow you to enroll in college classes while you are in high school, and receive college credit if you pass the courses.
+Your school district may have programs that allow you to enroll in college classes while you are in high school and receive college credit if you pass the courses.
 These programs are called Concurrent Enrollment and ASCENT.
-Check with you high school counselor for more information.
+Ask your high school counselor for information.